MDMichaelMD/MDMichaelMD/README.md

 - 💞️ I’m looking to collaborate on ...
 Helping me navigate GITHUB
 - 📫 How to reach me ...
 N/a atm
 - 😄 Pronouns: ...Your awesomeness
 - ⚡ Fun fact: ...
-I am a biomedical engineer...
-I have not touched code in a long time
+I am a biomedical engineer... e

 <!---
 MDMichaelMD/MDMichaelMD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.